Engoo Blog Language Tips

 Stan

-It can also be used as a verb.
+It can also be used as a verb, sometimes with "for" and sometimes without.

-This expression originated from a song about an obsessed fan named Stan released by the American rapper Eminem in 2000.
-Although the song is about a person with an unhealthy interest, the expression is used casually.
+This term comes from a song by American rapper Eminem about an obsessed fan named Stan.
+Although the song is about a person with an unnatural and unhealthy interest, the expression is used casually.

-The expressions above can be used for a variety of subjects.
-The ones below, however, are used for very specific hobbies.
+The terms above can be used for many different kinds of interests.
+The ones below, however, are for very specific hobbies.

 Cinephile